CruxConnect/crux-docs/_product_retailer/get_skus.md

 #### Package Measurements Object:

 weight
-: (number) The Weight of the packaged SKU in the "weight_units"
+: (number) The Weight of the packaged SKU in "weight_units"

 weight_units
 : (string) The units utilized by the supplier for weight ('g', 'kg', 'lb', and 'oz' are potential options)